 Establishing routines at separations to ease the child's anxiety

-Feeding the child and letting the child nap before parents leave (because separation anxiety may be worse when a child is hungry or tired)
+Feeding the child and letting the child nap before they leave (because separation anxiety may be worse when a child is hungry or tired)

-If the parents must momentarily go to another room in the home, they should call to the child while in the other room to reassure the child.
-This strategy gradually teaches the child that parents are still present even though the child cannot see them.
+If a child cries when a parent goes to a another room in the home, the parent should call to the child from the other room, rather than immediately return to comfort the child.
+This response teaches the child that parents are still present even though the child cannot see them.

-Some infants and young children show a strong preference for one parent over another at a given age, and grandparents may suddenly be viewed as strangers.
-Anticipating these occurrences during well-child visits helps prevent misinterpretation of the behavior.
-Comforting the child and avoiding overreaction to the behavior are usually the only therapy needed.
+Some infants and young children show a strong preference for one parent over another at a given age.
+They may suddenly see grandparents as strangers.
+Parents need to be aware that this behavior is to be expected and let grandparents know about it.
+Thus, misinterpretation of the child’s behavior can be avoided.
+Comforting the child and avoiding overreaction to the behavior are usually the only treatment needed.

-Common sense should dictate management.
-If a new sitter is coming, having that person spend some time with the family before the actual day makes sense.
-When the event arrives, having parents spend some time with the child and sitter before they leave is prudent.
-If grandparents are coming to watch the child for a few days while parents go away, they should arrive a day or two early.
-Similar techniques can be used in anticipation of hospitalization.
+If a new sitter is coming, having the sitter spend some time with the family before the actual day is a good idea.
+When the day arrives, parents should plan to spend some time with the child and the sitter before they leave.
+Similarly, if grandparents are coming to watch the child for a few days while parents go away, they should arrive a day or two early.